 To add the offer in the DDA pool, select Add to DDA in the row actions list.

-The offer is added in to the DDA pool, and New for August! the Pending DDA badge appears by the offer.
+The offer is added in to the DDA pool, and the Pending DDA badge appears by the offer.

 Once the vendor approves the addition to DDA, the badge changes to In DDA Pool: